 - quantitative (either discrete or continuous) if they are mathematically numerical; or

-- qualitative (either nominal or ordinal) if they are not mathematicall numerical.
+- qualitative (either nominal or ordinal) if they are not mathematically numerical.

-A study on the bruising of apples262 aimed to determine the relationship between the recorded surface temperature of apple, the depth of bruising.
+A study on the bruising of apples (Doosti-Irani et al. 2016) explored the relationship between the surface temperature of apple, and the depth of bruising.

-- How would the variable 'region of the apple' be best described?
+- How would the variable 'location on the apple' be best described?

 - How would the variable 'temperature of the bruise location' be best described?